-This year’s theme is Reimagining Resilience.
+This year’s theme is Community & Connections.
 The past three years shifted how students live, study, and connect with others.
 In the face of uncertainty and unrest, students showed the world how to respond and recover.
 Contestants may use any medium or combination of media to create an original piece.
 This year’s competition will consist of three divisions, and one winner will be chosen.

 - Open to students attending public schools, home schools, and charter schools.

 - Teachers or students can submit their artwork for one of three grade divisions:

 - The first-place winner in each grade division will receive $250 and recognition at the 2024 National Youth Advocacy and Resilience Conference.